10 Business Analyst Performance Goals

 Consider starting a ‘lunch and learn’ with your fellow BAs.
 This doesn’t have to require a lot of time if you use available resources to structure these sessions.
 For example, one of our readers hosted monthly meetings to discuss these 53 tips for discovering all the requirements and share best practices.

-Goal #9 – Take On More Senior BA Responsibilities
+Performance Goal #9 – Take On More Senior Business Analyst Responsibilities

 On the other hand, if you’d like to stay within business analysis for the foreseeable future, consider looking at how you can take on new senior business analyst responsibilities.
 Pay the most attention to areas where you can increase the value BAs add to projects or solve current issues that are holding your organization back.